 Just act normal

-To act normally after a cannabis high, refrain from speaking about how high you feel because that is a dead giveaway.
-Yes, you can be social, but not overly talkative about your experience.
+If you want to seem normal after a cannabis high, don’t talk about how high you are since that’s a dead giveaway.
+Yes, you may be social, but you shouldn’t talk about your experience too much.

-If you want to stay away from everyone during your cannabis high, make sure you have a place in your home or away from home that you can go and be alone.
-By doing so, you can wait until you are sober enough to be around others.
+Make sure you have a spot in your home or away from home where you can go to be alone if you want to remain away from everyone when high on weed.
+You can wait until you are sober enough to be around others if you do so.

 Cover up the smell

 The scent is one of the most obvious signs that you have used weed.
 If you’re going to smoke your product, start by opening all the windows and doors in your house to let the fresh air in.
 Fresh air will help you avoid smelling like dank flower, but it isn’t ideal.

 Another option for masking the scent of cannabis is to use incense.
 If you don’t have any incense, use some essential oils in your home diffuser to mask your skunky odor with whatever you have on hand.
 Using a fabric spray on furniture near the smoking area and vacuuming your carpet will also help.

 The odor of cannabis pervades virtually every part of your home, including your hair and body.
 Use a stick of flavored gum, ideally mint, to mask your weed breath.
 Use mouthwash and brush your teeth if possible to get rid of any residual smells.

 A chilly shower might be exactly the thing to help you wake up quickly.
 Many cannabis users report that taking a cold shower or pouring cold water on their face reduces their effects significantly.